Join our Lenten Campaign 2024.

-An Italian pastor has donated a used Renault 4 to Pope Francis, in response to the exhortation he made to priests and seminarians in July to live simply and humbly.
+An Italian pastor has donated a used Renault 4 with 186,000 miles to Pope Francis, in response to the exhortation he made to priests and seminarians in July to live simply and humbly.

 Father Renzo Roca, 69, who is pastor of St. Lucy Parish in Pescantina, wrote to the Holy Father offering to donate his car, according to news reports out of the Vatican.